What is testosterone?

 Intramuscular Testosterone Injections.

 This therapy consists of injecting testosterone into a muscular region, typically the buttocks, once every one to four weeks.
 If you prefer, the Optimal Male team in Naples, will train you to self-administer the injections so that you can do them from the convenience of your home.
 This therapy is very affordable but causes peaks and valleys in Testosterone levels making it difficult to achieve a steady hormone level.
-With Testosterone injections, it is important that our Naples medical team closely monitor your Testosterone levels via frequent blood work to ensure proper levels for long term success.
+With Testosterone injections, it is important that our Naples medical team closely monitor your Testosterone levels via frequent blood work to ensure proper levels of hormone replacement for long term success.

 Testosterone Patches.
 These easy to use patches are applied daily to the back, arms, thighs, buttocks, or abdomen.
 Our Naples medical team can provide you with a prescription to be filled at your preferred pharmacy.
 While patches are easy to use, they must be worn daily and patients many times experience skin irritation which can be alleviated by moving the patch location daily.
 Additionally, some of our Southwest Florida patients find that the patches do not administer consistent levels of Testosterone due to the varying degrees of absorption in different areas of the body which may make them less effective…with most patients never reaching their optimal levels.